A popular video claims that the Sandy Hook Elementary Shooting was an elaborate hoax in order to promote tighter gun control in the U.S.

 The official website for the Emilie Parker Fun, emilieparkerfund.com, was created on December 17, 2012.

 We are shown an interview with local resident Gene Rosen, who took some children into his home during the shooting.
 The video poses a series of questions over the heavily-edited footage.
 One such piece of “evidence” is that Rosen discusses the children being upset that teacher Vicky Soto was killed, yet the video points out that the kids who tried to run from Miss Soto’s class were killed.
 This “discrepancy” is supposedly further proof of a hoax.
-But what about other explanations?
+There are, however, other explanations.
 What was the timeline of the children arriving at Mr. Rosen’s home?
 Did these children say they ran from Miss Soto’s class or perhaps they were former students, or simply knew the teacher but weren’t in her class.

 Conspiracy theorists are now harassing Mr. Rosen.